-Unlike the case of a blog, in YouTube you are penalized for directing traffic to your online course website.
+Unlike the case of a blog, on YouTube, you are penalized for directing traffic to your online course website.
 This is because YouTube favors watch time and session watch time.

-Your video is ranked not only on its own individual watch time performance, but also on its ability to encourage the user to keep watching other videos on YouTube, by prolonging the viewing session and keeping the user as long as possible in YouTube (and therefore making it possible to display more ads).
+Your video is ranked not only on its watch time performance but also on its ability to encourage the user to keep watching other videos on YouTube, by prolonging the viewing session and keeping the user as long as possible on YouTube (and therefore making it possible to display more ads).

 This means that YouTube videos that break systematically the viewing session by leading the user away from YouTube are going to be penalized over time, and perform worse.

-In order to allow your channel to grow properly, it's essential to try to redirect the user to another one of your YouTube videos most of the times, and ideally to a whole playlist, and encourage the user to keep watching your channel as much as possible.
+To allow your channel to grow properly, it's essential to try to redirect the user to another one of your YouTube videos most of the time, and ideally to a whole playlist, and encourage the user to keep watching your channel as much as possible.

 As we can see, this is a pretty big limitation of YouTube when compared to blogging, and one of the main reasons why we prefer blogging.

-Either with blogging or YouTube, it's essential that you build an email list of potential students to market and advertise your online course effectively.
+Either with blogging or YouTube, you must build an email list of potential students to market and advertise your online course effectively.

 Build a long-term audience through Email Marketing

-One of the most important assets that your online course business can have is its mailing list of potential students.
+One of the most important tips for selling online courses is to have a mailing list of your potential students.

 This mailing list is built either via a blog or a Youtube channel, and only contains persons that are interested in the topic that you teach, and that have already interacted with your brand at least once, but typically multiple times.